 Of course.
 Many of our part-time weekend Masters programmes also include the blended learning elements to ensure that you can make the most of your time between teaching weekends throughout the 2 years too.

-If you’re unable to make it in to the campus outside of teaching weekends but want to catch up with your lecturers, you can also arrange to meet remotely with them, via skype or have a call with them too.
+If you’re unable to make it in to the campus outside of teaching weekends but want to catch up with your lecturers, you can also arrange to meet remotely with them, or have a call with them too.

 Whether you study full-time or part-time, your timetable will be confirmed on enrolment, but you can view sample timetables here:

-Full-time sample timetables Part-time sample timetables
+Full-time sample timetables

 Alongside your time in class, you’ll also be required to spend time on directed and self-directed learning outside of the classroom.
 This will include preparing for classes and follow up reading around set topics designed to further your understanding and enhance your learning.